 whose origin is the presence of the Chern-Simon (CS) term.
-The non-vanishing term indicates the $SO(4)$ symmetry in the WZW-NLSM is anomalous.
-Note that similar inconsistency at the boundaries of the $U(1)$ CS theory in quantum hall appears, which is compensated by chiral edge modes.\cite{wen}
+Therefore, it is {\it impossible} to gauge the $SO(4)$ symmetry in the WZW-NLSM, which indicates the symmetry is anomalous.
+Note that similar inconsistency appears at the boundaries of the $U(1)$ CS theory in quantum hall systems.\cite{wen}

-Notice that the anomaly coefficient is non-trivial when the four directions are used ($d_{ab} \sim \varepsilon_{a_1 a_2 {b_1} b_2}$).
-Thus, the anomaly appears when the full $SO(4)$ symmetry is gauged.
-On the other hands, its subgroup such as $SO(3)$ can be gauged because some of the indices are not used up and the coefficient automatically vanishes.

-We also find anomalies of the $SO(6)$ model in $4D$ in a similar but little more tedious way.
-With the five dimensional volume form,
+In $4D$ with the $SO(6)$ model, the similar procedure is applied with little more tedious calculation.
+The five dimensional volume form is